mem48/geocompr/main.md

 </div>

 To illustrate the relationship between subsetting and clipping spatial data, we will subset points that cover the bounding box of the circles `x` and `y` in Figure \@ref(fig:venn-clip).
+Some points will be inside just one circle, some will be inside both and some will be inside neither.
+To generate the points will use a function not yet covered in this book, `st_sample()`.

-We will see that there are different ways to subset these points to fit into combinations of the circles: via clipping and logical operators.
+There are two different ways to subset points that fit into combinations of the circles: via clipping and logical operators.
 But first we must generate some points.
 We will use the *simple random* sampling strategy to sample from a box representing the extent of `x` and `y`, using the code below to generate the situation plotted in Figure \@ref(fig:venn-subset):